 If your fitness goal is to become bigger and stronger, resistance training is for you.
 Adolescents who strength train are able to see the same results as adults, including muscle growth for kids who have reached puberty says Kids Health.

 When you are warmed up and ready to go, choose a weight that can be lifted for two sets.
 Your muscles should feel tired after the second set.
 When you are ready to increase your weight, increase it gradually and decrease the number of repetitions you perform.
 This will lower your risk of injury and muscle soreness.
 During your workout, give yourself plenty of time to rest between sets, and make sure you drink plenty of water.

-Although there are many exercises to choose from when working your upper body, you want to make sure you train all body parts equally.
-This means not just focusing on those mirror muscles such as the biceps, but on your entire upper body: chest, biceps, triceps, shoulders and back.
-Multijoint exercises such as pushups, pull-ups, bench presses, incline presses, dumbbell presses and lat pull-downs work more than one body part, meaning they are efficient and effective exercises.
+Multi-joint exercises such as push-ups, pull-ups, bench presses, incline presses, dumbbell presses and lat pull-downs work more than one body part, meaning they are efficient and effective exercises.
 Using several of these in your program along with isolation exercises such as bicep curls, triceps kickbacks, triceps extensions and lateral shoulder raises will create a program that strengthens your entire upper body.

-Multijoint exercises for the lower body include squats, lunges and deadlifts.
+Multi-joint exercises for the lower body include squats, lunges and deadlifts.
 If you are new to these exercises, focus on achieving proper technique and form before adding weight.
 This will reduce your risk of injury.
 Isolation exercises such as standing hamstring curls, reverse curls, leg extensions and calf raises allow you to focus on a specific part of your lower body and should be part of your program as well.

 A strong core allows for greater stability, balance and strength when performing activities such as running, lifting weights and kicking a ball.
 Your core incorporates the lumbar region of your back as well as your pelvic and hip area.
-Stability ball crunches, supermans and rollouts on a stability ball are all exercises that will help strengthen your core.
+Stability ball crunches, Supermans and rollouts on a stability ball are all exercises that will help strengthen your core.

 If you are new to resistance training and have questions about technique, look to professionals for assistance.
 Personal trainers who have specialty certifications or experience working with adolescents will be able to provide you with a program that is specific to your goals.
 School districts may also offer classes, especially in the summer, that are geared toward strength training.